rovechkin1/message-sign/README.md

 white paper](https://axelar.network/axelar_whitepaper.pdf).
 According to Axelar white paper, a significant work for signature computation may be done offline and requires no interaction between parties (non-interactive online signing).
-When actual message becomes know, only a small portion of work is remaining in order to complete a signature.
+When an actual message becomes known, only a small portion of work is remaining in order to complete a signature.

 While the size of pre-signature parameters is not easily found, this project assumes it will be an order of typical elliptic curve public and private key sizes, such as 32 bytes multiplied by some factor.
-It uses 256 bytes of random data.
+Thus it uses 256 bytes of random data.

 Pre-signatures will be used by validator nodes running on Axelar network, thus such signing service must be run alongside a validator.
 This introduces the following